Art’s romantic past and topical present merge emphatically in art that is at once socially relevant and inextricably tied to art's history.

 Photography: © Beholdr.
 Photo by Greg Navarro

-Love and ruin, devotion and disappearance: art becomes a way to stay alive to both.
-You’ll leave feeling both the gravity of history and the grace of wonder.
+Love and ruin, devotion and disappearance: art here becomes a way to stay alive to both extremes.
+You’ll leave feeling touched by both the gravity of history and the grace of wonder.

 Paul Henkel grew up in London, but comes from generations of German art dealers and collectors of Old Masters.
 The gallery began in 2018 as a roving, boisterous pop-up he started with friends, eventually morphing into the tender, elegant space we see today on Third Street.
 The sunny, double-windowed storefront sits just across from Project Renewal, a men’s shelter, which somehow adds to the sense of art’s necessity and social relevance.